To Qualify for ASHA Certification in Audiology

 - ASHA requires a Social Security number (SSN) in order to process your certification paperwork.
 ETS does not require your SSN for its own purposes but will submit it to ASHA with your test results.
 Failure to provide your SSN could delay processing of your certification application.

-- Access details about score reports for the Praxis II Audiology and Speech-Language Pathology exams.
+- Access details about score reports for the Praxis Audiology and Speech-Language Pathology exams.

 - About the Praxis® Tests